bahrus/be-gingerly/README.md

 Things become much more ambiguous if no ShadowDOM is used.
 In my view, if the custom element chooses to generate its own children, that should work fine so long as the "framework" takes a "mind your own business, and don't do unnecessary work" approach to rendering.
 The code snippet above, which uses the "framework built into the browser" would certainly do that.
 It's unclear to me how uniformly that fundamental tenet is adhered to with modern frameworks.
 In the past, during the heyday of VDOM hype, I would see instances where the framework would appear to go through the thought process:  "hey, I didn't generate those child elements, how dare anything give birth to elements I didn't give permission to?
 I am going to blow that all away" on a re-render.
 I can't vouch for what the latest state of the art frameworks do, just be forewarned.

 Anyway, for the scenarios listed above, this custom enhancement isn't an invaluable ally.
-We can by perfectly without it.
+We can get by perfectly without it (but I think it's possible we may want to use it anyway in these scenarios).

-Where this enhancement may help is with another approach to looping.
-Let's consider first a scenario where we are almost forced to adopt an alternative approach:  Where the looping code is generating rows (tr elements) of the HTMLTable element:
+Where this enhancement may be critical is with another looping scenario.
+Consider what happens when generating rows (tr elements) of the HTMLTable element:

 ```JavaScript
 html`